Pain Treatment | Procedures

 Call or request an appointment online with our expert pain specialist at Bay State Pain Associates.

-Vertebroplasty and kyphoplasty are procedures used to treat painful vertebral compression fractures in the spinal column, which are a common result of osteoporosis.
+kyphoplasty Vertebroplasty are procedures used to treat painful vertebral compression fractures in the spinal column, which are a common result of osteoporosis.
 Following vertebroplasty, about 75 percent of patients regain lost mobility and become more active.

-Vertebroplasty and kyphoplasty are minimally invasive procedures for the treatment of painful vertebral compression fractures (VCF), which are fractures involving the vertebral bodies that make up the spinal column.
+kyphoplasty Vertebroplasty are minimally invasive procedures for the treatment of painful vertebral compression fractures (VCF), which are fractures involving the vertebral bodies that make up the spinal column.

 When a vertebral body fractures, the usual rectangular shape of the bone becomes compressed, causing pain.
 These compression fractures may involve the collapse of one or more vertebrae in the spine and are a common result of osteoporosis.
 Osteoporosis is a disease that results in a loss of normal bone density, mass and strength, leading to a condition in which bones become increasingly porous, and vulnerable to breaking easily.
 Vertebrae may also become weakened by cancer.

 For a vertebroplasty, we use image guidance, typically fluoroscopy, to inject a cement mixture into the fractured bone through a hollow needle.
 During kyphoplasty, a balloon is first inserted into the fractured bone through the hollow needle to create a cavity or space.
 The cement is injected into the cavity once the balloon is removed.